vadagasy/waph-vadagasy/labs/lab1/README.md

 Network packet analysis is the focus of the Wireshark utility.
 I loaded and launched the application to capture packets in order to become acquainted with this program.
 I initially set the filter option to any to record all packets.
 After that, I started using the search box to enter HTTP in order to capture packets and filter data.

-The hostname, source, destination, ports, and HTTP version are all included in the HTTP request. and the identical source and destination IP addresses, ports, content type, and status code are all included in the answer.
+The hostname, source, destination, ports, and HTTP version are all included in the HTTP request and the same paramanters are included in the answer
 By clicking on the response and moving to the follow http stream, the HTTP format was also recorded.